-“Stubborn, independent Dottie Connell’s greatest desire is to own the 300 acres of farmland that her family has worked all her life.
+Named one of the Best Books of 2005 by Library Journal “Stubborn, independent Dottie Connell’s greatest desire is to own the 300 acres of farmland that her family has worked all her life.
 Then childhood friend Zela Brubaker dies unexpectedly, naming Dottie as the guardian of her young daughter, Mattie.
 Although Dottie is not sure she wants to raise the girl, she finally has her chance to purchase her beloved land, but the cost requires Mattie’s total inheritance, which is more than the property will ever be worth.
 First novelist Mazzarella creates a memorable protagonist who thwarts every chance at love by demanding those around her to join in her all-consuming devotion to the land.
 She knows the life she has chosen, and she also knows the terrible price she will pay for it.
-A finalist for the Paraclete Press Fiction Award of 2004, this is highly recommended for all collections.
-Mazzarella teaches creative writing at Wheaton College in Illinois.”
+A finalist for the Paraclete Press Fiction Award of 2004, this is highly recommended for all collections.”

 “Simply put, This Heavy Silence is a great read…this is a complex and layered novel about the choices we make and the relationships we build. ”

 “Mazzarella treats her protagonist as an individual of consequence.
 She treats her with respect.”